Anon-Planet/thgtoa/guide.md

 - Go to https://www.microsoft.com/software-download/windows11 and download the ISO.

-# Appendix D: Using System Rescue to securely wipe an SSD drive.
+# Appendix D: Using System Rescue to securely wipe an SSD drive:

 These instructions are valid for all Operating Systems: